graulund/secretdungeonemotes/README.md

-# Secret Dungeon Emotes
+# Secret Dungeon Emotes for Twitch.tv
-A set of cool (in-joke) emoticons that you can use anywhere on Twitch.
+A set of cool (in-joke) emoticons that you can use anywhere on **[Twitch](http://www.twitch.tv)**.
 They are born out of small communities created from Twitch's Group Chats functionality -- or as we like to refer to them, "dungeons".

 ## What you get